M-earnest/data_managment_os_days_marburg_2024/lecture/content/gin.md

 DataLad provides a robust framework for managing published datasets by enabling workflows that integrate data acquisition, containerized processing, and remote repository synchronization.
 Key capabilities include:

-    Dataset Installation: The datalad install and datalad clone commands allow users to acquire datasets while preserving their provenance.
+- `Dataset Installation`: The datalad install and datalad clone commands allow users to acquire datasets while preserving their provenance.
-    Sibling Management: Using datalad siblings add, researchers can connect local datasets with remote repositories (e.g., on GIN), enabling seamless synchronization and version control.
+- `Sibling Management`: Using datalad siblings add, researchers can connect local datasets with remote repositories (e.g., on GIN), enabling seamless synchronization and version control.
-    Containerized Processing: The datalad containers-add and datalad containers-run commands facilitate reproducible data processing using preconfigured software environments.
+- `Containerized Processing`: The datalad containers-add and datalad containers-run commands facilitate reproducible data processing using preconfigured software environments.
-    Data Management: Data can be retrieved selectively using datalad get or removed when no longer needed with datalad drop, ensuring efficient storage use.
+- `Data Management`: Data can be retrieved selectively using datalad get or removed when no longer needed with datalad drop, ensuring efficient storage use.

 ## Additinal Information/Tutorials